Looking for a full project to do this month. Check out this suggestion from my metronidazole or tinidazole over the counter

 Step 4.
 Once you have collected your sap, it is time to start boiling it down.
 If this is a fun experiment for the family (and if you have a small amount) this can be done inside.
 If you are wanting to store it or even sell it, you will need to boil off at least some of the water outside or the moisture will be too great in your house and it will saturate everything.
 Remember it takes 40 gallons of sap to make 1 gallon of syrup.

 During this step you are boiling off the excess water until only the sugars remain.
-This page buy generic tinidazole has good pictures of the process.
+This page over the counter tinidazole tablets has good pictures of the process.

 History: Little House in the Big Woods has a wonderful description of a syrup-making party.
 In a time when white sugar was a expensive luxury item, maple syrup and maple sugar (boiling it past the syrup stage) was a way that you could make your own sweetener.
 Note: Molasses syrup was another common sweetener at this time.